 PASQUALE SORRENTINO / SCIENCE PHOTO LIBRARY PASQUALE SORRENTINO / SCIENCE PHOTO LIBRARY

 Optical telescope.
-Researcher using the optical telescope at the Capodimonte observatory, Naples, Italy.
+Researcher checking the optical telescope at the Capodimonte observatory, Naples, Italy.
 This is a 40-centimetre-diameter reflector telescope.
-Several mirrors (some seen inside the barrel of the telescope) direct the light to a CCD (charge-coupled device) camera, equipped with several different filters, and several eyepieces.
-Mounted on the barrel (at upper right, white) is the VAMOS (Velocity and Magnetic Observations of the Sun) instrument used for solar observations.
-The telescope is moved and pointed by a computer, using options selected by keypad.
-The computer also controls the movement of the roof of the overhead dome.
+The image is captured by a CCD camera (charge-coupled device) that can be modified by several different filters.
+The telescope's barrel (blue) is on an equatorial mount (white).
+Mounted on the telescope is the VAMOS (Velocity and Magnetic Observations of the Sun) instrument (white, on telescope) used to observe the Sun.
+A computer is used to move and point the telescope, and to control the movements of its dome (seen above telescope).
 The Astronomical Observatory of Capodimonte (OAC) was inaugurated in 1819.
 The VAMOS project started in 1999.

 Model release not available.
 Property release not required.